Let's look at why it's important to assess your contractors.

 Client B had not assessed the competency of the subcontractor or determined how they were going to carry out the work.

 Implementing a robust contractor assessment procedure is necessary for successful contractor management.
-You need to ensure that your contractors are capable of undertaking the work you require from them and have suitable arrangements to ensure that this is carried out safely.
+You need to ensure that your contractors can undertake the work you require from them and have suitable arrangements to ensure that this is carried out safely.

 Contractor assessment is commonly split into two stages: